ERP selection process (free 5 step ERP selection checklist)

 2. Recommendations from your network

 You’ll likely know a lot of people in your industry.
 Ask recent hires what they used at their last place, for a start.
 You could also ask suppliers or client companies what they use.
+You'll likely know someone who has recently been through an ERP selection; leverage your network.
 Your needs won’t be identical, but they will be able to vouch for how robust the system is, and how efficient their support offering is - as well as pointing out any major red flags.

 - Pros: people will provide you with on-the-ground experience of particular ERPs.
 If a system’s UX isn’t up-to-scratch, this is one of the first things they will mention.